BishopFox/eyeballer/README.md

 **NOTE**: Setting up a GPU for use with TensorFlow is way beyond the scope of this README.
 There's hardware compatibility to consider, drivers to install...
 There's a lot.
 So you're just going to have to figure this part out on your own if you want a GPU.
 But at least from a Python package perspective, the above requirements file has you covered.

+**Pretrained Weights**

+For the latest pretrained weights, check out the releases.

 **Training Data** You can find our training data here:

 https://www.dropbox.com/sh/usd03z9s0vnhzxu/AADyJvWgzlL1w4WnaAuxQbQQa?dl=1